-Because I'm a strong believer in not deleting old stories, no matter how stupid and embarrassing they are.
+Because I'm a strong believer in not deleting old stories purely for being embarrassed about them.
 That being said, DON'T READ THIS IT'S A PIECE OF CRAP.
 The conception of this story is an unfortunate event in of itself.
 Seriously, unless you're looking to kill off some brain cells, don't click on it.
 I'm warning you.
 It's not worth it.

-I don't put my ideas here any more because I'm paranoid of people stealing them.
-It happens.
+I don't detail my ideas here any more because I'm paranoid of people stealing them.
+Not to sound arrogant like I think my ideas are the best ever, but it does happen.
 Well, it hasn't happened to me, but it's happened to my sister.
 Like, twice.
 What the heck.

-Final Judgement: The 44th Hunger Games (In Progress)
+Final Judgement: The 44th Hunger Games, by Hoprocker

 Tips for Creating Good SYOT Characters